Everything we know about Kingkiller Chronicle Book 3: Doors of Stone

-In a recent podcast appearance for Barnes & Noble, Rothfuss declared he "doesn't think about deadlines" anymore, and the book will be released when it's finished.
-So while there's no definite light at the end of the tunnel, hope still abounds for the third day's worth of Kvothe's dictated adventures.
+In an earlier podcast appearance for Barnes & Noble, Rothfuss declared he "doesn't think about deadlines" anymore, and the book will be released when it's finished.
+There’s no arguing about that, it’s just a matter of when it will be finished, which is a lot more complicated question.

 Is The Doors of Stone written yet?